psychokino/ESD/README.md

 # ESD
-<widget.cpp is the main edit sector
+<widget.cpp is the main edit sector \n
 included by final.cpp while executing>